The Plastic Problem: Challenges We Face

 Getting rid of plastic is just not as practical as one thinks in our modern world but there are other options that can be just as easy to implement as disposable plastic ones and steps that all of us can take to eliminate the need for so much plastic in the world.
 Straws have been at the forefront of this fight for a year or two now but it’s not just straws that need a makeover.
 Plastic grocery bags, cutlery, and single-use disposable food containers and many other products can be easily replaced (or rethought) to keep our lives just as convenient but cleaner and less toxic.

-At Ecovita, we’re trying to accomplish just that and we’ve started with the ever-present, and always needed, single-use disposable cutlery.
+At Ecovita, we’re trying to accomplish just that and we’ve started with the ever-present, and always needed, single-use disposable cutlery, plates and bowls.
 Plastic forks, spoons and knives can’t be done away with in modern society but they don’t have to litter our oceans and walkways either.
 Before plastic, tableware was almost always metal but that’s just not practical for today’s on-the-go activities and large gatherings anymore.

 Enter the Compostable “plastic” alternatives.